brocococonut/freshlate/README.md

 A small plugin for Fresh to handle translations.
 It may be rough around the edges for now, but suits my needs (and hopefully yours) decently enough.

-If this helps or if you end up using it, I'd love to hear about it!
-My twitter is on my github bio.
-And if you have anything that could contribute to this plugin, open an issue or a pull request, I'll make this guide as complete as possible but can't garuntee it'll explain everything.

 ## Support